 Fixed rate CDs

-Fixed rate CDs – sometimes called traditional CDs – are the standard CD.
-They have a fixed term, usually between a few months to a few years, and a fixed interest rate that stays the same throughout the term.
-While it’s possible to withdraw money from a fixed rate CD, there is likely a penalty – usually a few months’ interest – for doing so.
+Fixed rate CDs — sometimes called traditional CDs — are the standard CD.
+They have a fixed term, usually between a few months and 5 years, and a fixed interest rate that stays the same throughout the term.
+That means you’ll know how much interest you’ll earn over the course of the term.

-No penalty CD
+No penalty CDs

 Step up CDs